What are "free radicals"?

 - Vitamin K (fat-soluble)

-- can pass the brain barrier and regenerate used antioxidants such as vitamin C, E, coenzyme Q10 or glutathione; therefore a central component of synergistic antioxidant complexes
+- It can cross the blood-brain barrier and regenerate used antioxidants such as vitamins C and E, coenzyme Q10, or glutathione; therefore, it is a key component of synergistic antioxidant complexes.

-- Deutsche Apotherkerzeitung: "A clinical study in patients with mild to moderate Alzheimer's dementia showed that the additional administration of alpha-lipoic acid to acetylcholinesterase inhibitors extremely slows the progression of the disease." (cf. https://www.deutsche-apotheker-zeitung.de/daz-az/2009/daz-3-2009/liponsaeure-bei-alzheimer-demenz )
+- German Pharmacists' Journal: "A clinical study in patients with mild to moderate Alzheimer's dementia showed that the additional administration of alpha-lipoic acid to acetylcholinesterase inhibitors extremely slows the progression of the disease." (cf. https://www.deutsche-apotheker-zeitung.de/daz-az/2009/daz-3-2009/liponsaeure-bei-alzheimer-demenz )

 - Other sulfur-containing amino acids

-- Medicinal mushrooms, especially Cordyceps: In laboratory tests, the antioxidant potency of Cordyceps extract was demonstrated (cf. https://pubmed.ncbi.nlm.nih.gov/11114006/ )
+- Medicinal mushrooms, especially Cordyceps: The antioxidant potency of Cordyceps extract was demonstrated in laboratory tests (see [reference]). https://pubmed.ncbi.nlm.nih.gov/11114006/ )

 - NADP (active vitamin B3)